FejkaShop/.github/profile/README.md

 ---

-For any questions or assistance, reach out to your mentor or project manager.
+For any questions or assistance, reach out to any of the project collaborators.
 Happy coding! 🎉